|

 spend some time with us and share their information freely.
 And

-special thanks to our friends - Jan, Bobbi, Connie and Ivan - who were
+special thanks to our friends - Jan, Bobbi, Connie and Ivan - and our

 so patient when we asked them to "hold still" for the multitude of